Efficient optical configurations for trapped-ion entangling gates: Derivation of coherent drive

 The terms $(i,i')$ in \eqref{eq:H_ss'} with $i\neq i'$ drive the gate either by generating an additional, time-varying, Stark shift (LS gates) or by coupling the two qubit levels (MS gates).
 The strength of the gate interaction is proportional to the two-photon Rabi frequency,

-where we now sum the contributions from multiple excited states; here, $k$ indexes all sublevels in the $P_{1/2}$ and $P_{3/2}$ manifolds. $\omega_{kg}$ is the angular frequency of the transition between the ground state and the excited state, $g_i=eE_i\mu/2\hbar$ and $\mu$ is the largest dipole matrix element connecting the qubit levels to the manifold of excited states,
+where we now sum the contributions from multiple excited states; here, $k$ indexes all sublevels in the $P_{1/2}$ and $P_{3/2}$ manifolds. $\omega_{kg}$ is the mean angular frequency of the transition between the ground state and the excited state, $g_i=eE_i\mu/2\hbar$ and $\mu$ is the largest dipole matrix element connecting the qubit levels to the manifold of excited states.
+For species with hyperfine structure for instance,